-This easy Thai Spicy Chicken Noodle Soup recipe is made with creamy coconut milk, rice noodles, chicken, Thai red curry paste, broth, and veggies.
+This easy Thai Chicken Noodle Soup recipe is made with creamy coconut milk, rice noodles, chicken, Thai red curry paste, broth, and veggies.
 It makes a hearty, gluten free meal that is perfect for a weeknight dinner.
-Learn how to make homemade Thai noodle soup with this quick and simple recipe.
+Learn how to make homemade Thai chicken soup with this quick and simple recipe.
 Ready to eat in just 15 minutes!

 - Yellow onions and red bell pepper: This is the combination of vegetables I like to use when making this recipe, but feel free to use whatever veggies you love best in a Thai curry.